Rogue Company: Development

 Rogue Company was announced on September 5, 2019.
 Following the initial video announcement, it was revealed that Rogue Company would be an Epic Games Store exclusive on PC.
-On November 15, 2019, First Watch Games released a development insights video highlighting various aspects of the game and members of the development team.
+On November 15, 2019, First Watch Games released a insights video highlighting various aspects of the game and members of the development team.
 A number of Rogues were announced for Rogue Company prior to release, including Anvil, who can place down a barricade, Lancer, an assassin who can silence her footsteps, Gl1tch, who can detect nearby enemy equipment, Chaac (originally Phoenix), who wields a personal Stim Pack, and Trench, who places down barbed wire traps that slow enemies and disable their dodges.

 After a limited public alpha testing phase, the game entered an early access closed beta phase on July 20, 2020 ahead of its intended wide release later in 2020, with players gaining access by purchasing a Founder's Pack or receiving an invite code.
 During the beta, the game attracted two million players.

 In September 2020, Hi-Rez collaborated with 100 Thieves to add a collection of 100 Thieves-branded character outfits and weapon skins into Rogue Company.
 In October 2020, Dr Disrespect worked with Hi-Rez to add a custom map, designed by Dr Disrespect, and a Dr Disrespect character skin.
-That same month Hi-Rez reported that Rogue Company hit 8 million players.
+In July 2024, all Dr Disrespect content was removed from the game following the revelation that he had communicated inappropriately with a minor in 2017.
+Also in October 2020, Hi-Rez reported that Rogue Company hit 8 million players.

 The game's main menu music was composed by Run the Jewels.

-Rogues

-There are currently 25 playable Rogues in Rogue Company.
-Initially, the game had 13 available Rogues, with Dahlia coming to the game in September 2020, The Fixer in November 2020, Sigrid in December 2020, Kestrel with the Season 1 Battle Pass in February 2021, Seeker during Season 1 in March 2021, Mack with launch of Season 2 in May 2021, Switchblade during Season 2 in July 2021 Runway during Season 3 in September 2021, Cannon during Season 3 in October 2021 and Umbra during Season 4 in December 2021.
-The Final Rogue for Year 1, Glimpse, was released with Season 4 in January 2022.
-First rogue of Year 2 is Juke, and she came to the game in June 2022.